schneems/cache_diff/cache_diff/README.md

 ### Handle structs missing display

 Not all structs implement the `Display` trait, for example `std::path::PathBuf` requires that you call `display()` on it.

+The `#[derive(CacheDiff)]` macro will automatically handle the following conversions for you:

+- `std::path::PathBuf` (via [`std::path::Path::display`](https://doc.rust-lang.org/stable/std/path/struct.Path.html#method.display))

-The `#[derive(CacheDiff)]` macro will automatically handle `std::path::PathBuf` for you, however if you have a custom struct that does not implement `Display`, you can specify a function to call instead:
+However, if you have a custom struct that does not implement `Display`, you can specify a function to call instead:

 ```rust
 use cache_diff::CacheDiff;

 #[derive(CacheDiff)]
 struct Metadata {